 Those include using sunscreen like your skin depends on it (because it does), getting your beauty sleep, proper hydration, nutrition, and maintaining a consistent skincare regimen that supports collagen and elastin production.
 Also, skip the cigarettes!

 Treating forehead wrinkles

-Once you’ve seen some moderate or severe wrinkles start to form however, Ahdout recommends injectable wrinkle reducers, a prescription treatment which works to temporarily reduce the activity in certain areas of the face, including your forehead.
+Once you’ve seen some moderate or severe forehead wrinkles start to form however, Ahdout recommends injectable wrinkle reducers, a prescription treatment which works to temporarily reduce the activity in certain areas of the face, including your forehead.
 Because the muscle isn’t able to repeatedly contract, your wrinkles appear smoothed out.
 Depending on your location, dermatologist, and specific needs, you can expect to pay between $400 and $600 per visit with each treatment, which can’t be done more often than every three months (cost of treatment is subject to change).
-Also remember, as with all prescription treatments, there are risks (or side effects) associated with these products, so make sure to talk to your doctor and ask questions.
+Also remember, as with all prescription treatments, there are risks (or side effects) associated with these products, so make sure to talk to a licensed provider and ask questions.

 Want to chat about injectable wrinkle reducer?
 Our trained aesthetic specialists are here to help.
 Get real aesthetic answers, right now from our trained aesthetic specialists!

-To really combat existing wrinkles, Friedler recommends also considering in-office resurfacing treatments, including laser, microneedling, microdermabrasion, and peels.
+To really combat existing forehead wrinkles, Friedler recommends also considering in-office resurfacing treatments, including laser, microneedling, microdermabrasion, and chemical peels.
 All of these may help to further soften deep lines.
 Thinking about a consultation?
 Chat with a trained aesthetic specialist to find providers near you!

 Other Things to Try